 Clean blades regularly with a damp cloth to remove road film and wax buildup.
-Do not drive with worn or dirty wiper blades.
-They can reduce visibility, making driving hazardous which may lead to an injury accident resulting in death or personal injury.
+DO NOT drive with worn or dirty wiper blades.
+They can reduce visibility, making driving hazardous which may lead to an accident resulting in death or personal injury.

-Do not use antifreeze or engine coolant in the windshield washer reservoir, damage to seals and other components will result.
+DO NOT use antifreeze or engine coolant in the windshield washer reservoir, damage to seals and other components will result.

-To override this function, turn the headlights on and then off again and the low beams will turn off.
+To override this function, turn the headlights on and then off again.
 Permanently overriding this functionality is attainable via the Settings Menu in the instrument cluster display.
-Go to Settings - > Wiper Interlock and turn this value to OFF.
+Go to Settings > Wiper Interlock and turn this value to OFF